-This course covers the installation, configuration, and support of Microsoft Windows Server operating system in preparation for the Microsoft Certified Professional Examination.
+(3 Credits) This course covers the installation, configuration, and support of Microsoft Windows Server operating system in preparation for the Microsoft Certified Professional Examination.
 Practical experience is gained in hands-on labs installing, administering, and troubleshooting this enterprise server system.
-Students will take the Microsoft Certified Professional Exam as the final exam.
 This course may be offered in lecture or hybrid format.
 Course fee required.
 Total of 45 hours of lecture.